Non–small cell lung cancer (NSCLC)

 *Placebo = an inactive treatment given instead of an active treatment.

-More people did not have their cancer get worse or come back
+More patients did not have their cancer get worse or come back

 The phrase “cancer did not get worse or come back” refers to event-free survival (EFS), which is the length of time once treatment begins and a person survives until experiencing certain complications or events.
 These may include cancer growing or spreading that would prevent surgery, or cancer growing or returning after surgery.

-More people who received KEYTRUDA + chemotherapy had no cancer cells found at the time of surgery compared to people who received chemotherapy alone
+More patients who received KEYTRUDA + chemotherapy had no cancer cells found at the time of surgery compared to patients who received placebo + chemotherapy

-In the clinical trial, 18.1% (72 out of 397) of patients treated with KEYTRUDA in combination with chemotherapy that contains platinum and another chemotherapy medicine before surgery had no cancer cells found at the time of surgery compared to 4.0% (16 out of 400) of patients treated with chemotherapy alone before surgery.
+In the clinical trial, 18.1% (72 out of 397) of patients treated with KEYTRUDA in combination with chemotherapy that contains platinum and another chemotherapy medicine before surgery had no cancer cells found at the time of surgery compared to 4.0% (16 out of 400) of patients who received placebo + chemotherapy before surgery.

-More people who received KEYTRUDA + chemotherapy had less than or equal to 10% of cancer cells found at the time of surgery compared to people who received chemotherapy alone
+More patients who received KEYTRUDA + chemotherapy had less than or equal to 10% of cancer cells found at the time of surgery compared to patients who received placebo + chemotherapy

-In the clinical trial, 30.2% (120 out of 397) of patients treated with KEYTRUDA in combination with chemotherapy that contains platinum and another chemotherapy medicine before surgery had less than or equal to 10% of cancer cells found at the time of surgery compared to 11.0% (44 out of 400) of patients treated with chemotherapy alone before surgery.
+In the clinical trial, 30.2% (120 out of 397) of patients treated with KEYTRUDA in combination with chemotherapy that contains platinum and another chemotherapy medicine before surgery had less than or equal to 10% of cancer cells found at the time of surgery compared to 11.0% (44 out of 400) of patients who received placebo + chemotherapy before surgery.

 Understanding different types of results